 The District has incurred an obligation to Rancho Durango, Ltd. for the use and ultimate ownership of certain infrastructure of the District including water and sewer treatment facilities and distribution and collection systems, land, buildings, and easements that are integral to the operation of the District.
 The agreement requires monthly payments equal to 25% of water and sewer fees collected in excess of \$8,000 for that month.
-The final monthly payment is due in May, 2020.
-The obligation is presented in the District's financial statements at the net present value of the estimated future payments, discounted at the District's estimated borrowing rate at the date of the transaction of 7.5%.
+The final monthly payment was made in May, 2020.
+The obligation was presented in the District's financial statements at the net present value of the estimated future payments, discounted at the District's estimated borrowing rate at the date of the transaction of 7.5%.
+The obligation has been fulfilled in full at December 31, 2020.